David Eckersley

 Biography

-Dr David Eckersley is an artist-researcher and academic, whose practice involves image-making, writing and performance.
+Dr David Eckersley is an artist and academic, whose practice involves image-making, writing and performance.
 His interests are interdisciplinary, transdisciplinary even, and broadly focused on the intersection of aesthetics, politics, ecologies and philosophy, with a particular attentiveness to the production of subjectivity.
-Spanning several different concerns and critical directions, David’s work operates through multiple modes and methods, which are often collaborative and consist of practice-based research in concert with more conventional academic strategies.
+Spanning several different concerns and critical directions, David’s work operates across different modes and methods, including art practice, practice-based research, and more conventional academic strategies.
 His work has appeared nationally and internationally.

 David holds a BA in Photography and a Masters in Critical Theory.
 In 2019 he was awarded a PhD in Critical Theory and Cultural Studies from the University of Nottingham.
 His thesis, Get Rid of Yourself: Toward an Aesthetics of Anonymity, examines the conceptual history of anonymity in dialogue with practices that explore and experiment with the politics, ethics and aesthetics of anonymity as a way of resisting and refusing the dominant techno-economic system and the majoritarian forms of subjectivity it produces.
 During his doctoral research, he worked as part of the Public Programme and Research team at Nottingham Contemporary.